Yash-10/ARPS-Periodogram-Comparison/README.md

 # Optimizing future transiting exoplanet surveys
 [![Notebook example](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1vTNkruatH5Uk4mGoT1WT1K5EU8ej4bca?usp=sharing)

-A method for optimizing the detection of small transiting planets
+A method for optimizing the detection of small transiting planets ([arXiv:2308.04282](https://arxiv.org/abs/2308.04282))

 ---

 **Motivation for this work**\
 A major goal of space-based exoplanet transit survey missions (Kepler, K2, TESS, Plato, Roman) is to detect small Earth-sized planets that produce very faint (~0.01%) periodic dips in stellar brightness.
 This requires an extremely effective reduction of aperiodic stellar and instrumental variations and a very sensitive periodogram applied to the detrended data.
-Our recent paper (Gondhalekar, Feigelson, Montalto, Caceres & Saha, 2023, submitted to the AAS Journals, arXiv:COMING SOON) provides a detailed analysis of two statistical approaches to this problem.
+Our recent paper (Gondhalekar, Feigelson, Montalto, Caceres & Saha, 2023, submitted to the AAS Journals) provides a detailed analysis of two statistical approaches to this problem.
 We find that ARIMA detrending and the Transit Comb Filter periodogram is substantially more effective for small planet detection than commonly used detrenders (e.g., splines, Gaussian Processes regression) followed by Box Least Squares periodogram.
 This AutoRegressive Planet Search (ARPS) approach, developed by Caceres et al. 2019a, has been used to find small transiting planets from the 4-year Kepler dataset (Caceres et al. 2019b) and the Year 1 TESS Full Field Image dataset (Melton et al. 2023a,b,c).

 **Methodology and coding**\
 This GitHub repository contains R code for comparing the BLS and TCF transit periodogram algorithms.
 It can be extended for comparing any set of periodograms.
 It uses extreme value theory and/or signal-to-noise ratio (SNR) for comparison.
 The R language (with computationally intensive periodogram computations in Fortran) is preferred over Python because of its comprehensive packages for time series analysis and other statistical methodologies.